astronomer/astro-docs/ac/next/02_production-core.md

 ### E. Configure a process supervisor

-To have Airflow start at your machine's boot time and stay running, we recommend implementing a process supervisor.
-In this example systemd is used, though any process supervisor will work here.
+To ensure that Airflow is always running when your machine is on, we recommend implementing a process supervisor.
+Systemd is used in this example, though any process supervisor will work here.

 To use systemd as a process supervisor: